Powerlearnproject/se-day1-assignment-chikwendusylvester/README.md

 Define prompt engineering and discuss its importance in interacting with AI models.

+Prompt engineering is all about crafting questions or statements to get the best possible responses from AI models.
+Prompt engineering helps avoid that by making your questions clear and specific, so the AI understands exactly what you need.

 Provide an example of a vague prompt and then improve it by making it clear, specific, and concise.
 Explain why the improved prompt is more effective.

+Let's start with a simple example.
+If you ask, 'Tell me about cats,' the AI might give a general answer.
+But if you ask, 'Tell me about the history of domestic cats,' you'll get a more focused response.